andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 We decided it would be ok to temporarily allow for the excess space consumption on the new instances, then scale the provisioned space back down after Christmas by using the [AWS Blue/Green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
 B/G Deployments made the process pretty smooth.
 Once we'd cleaned up all the unneeded tables, we provisioned the new (green) instance with less space, and cut over to it, discarding the old (blue) instance.

 ## Postgres and Infra Metrics Christmas 2025
 All Postgres instances were upgraded to 17.6 in the Fall of 2025.
-TPS and QPS measured by [Odarix](https://odarix.com/).
+TPS measured by [Odarix](https://odarix.com/).
 PgBouncer, Memcached, HAProxy metrics from CloudWatch.
 Query and schema details from PgAnalyze.

 ![Main DB 133K TPS Peak Christmas Day Odarix Screenshot](/assets/images/aura-tps-peak-christmas-2025.jpg)
 <small>Main DB 133K TPS Peak Christmas Day Odarix Screenshot</small>